 This avenue was explored because of a known harmless side effect to Latisse, skin darkening.
 This often occurs on the eyelid of patients using Latisse to grow longer thicker eyelashes.
 The study was performed using 28 patients with hypopigmented scars divided into two random groups.
 After 12 weeks of treatment with Latisse and CO2 laser or just CO2 laser alone, 11 out of the 14 patients in Group A (CO2 & Latisse) noticed at least a 50% improvement in their hyperpigmentation in comparison to group B who did not treat with Latisse.
 After the study, it was concluded that combining CO2 laser treatment and Latisse was both a safe and viable option for patients looking to improve the appearance of hypopigmented scars.

-At Reflections, we are committed to bringing our patients the most cutting edge and innovative treatment options available.
+At Reflections Center, we are committed to bringing our patients the most cutting edge and innovative treatment options available.
 With new treatment options emerging all of the time, we keep an eye on the research being done on new cosmetic treatment methods as a way to consistently offer our patients the best treatment possible.

 If you are interested in learning more about the treatment of hypopigmented scars contact one of our New Jersey offices today to schedule your private consultation with one of our cosmetic physicians.